prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

 This means switching between cumulative and delta temporality can result in metric names changing, affecting dashboards and alerts.
 However, the current proposal requires different functions for querying delta and cumulative counters anyway.

-### Monoticity
+### Monotonicity

-OTEL sums have a [monoticity property](https://opentelemetry.io/docs/specs/otel/metrics/supplementary-guidelines/#monotonicity-property), which indicates if the sum can only increase or if it can increase and decrease.
+OTEL sums have a [monotonicity property](https://opentelemetry.io/docs/specs/otel/metrics/supplementary-guidelines/#monotonicity-property), which indicates if the sum can only increase or if it can increase and decrease.
 Monotonic cumulative sums are mapped to Prometheus counters.
 Non-monotonic cumulative sums are mapped to Prometheus gauges, since Prometheus does not support counters that can decrease.
 This is because any drop in a Prometheus counter is assumed to be a counter reset.

 It is not necessary to detect counter resets for delta metrics - to get the increase over an interval, you can just sum the values over that interval.
 Therefore, for the  `--enable-feature=otlp-native-delta-ingestion` option, where OTEL deltas are converted into Prometheus counters (with `__temporality__` label), non-monotonic delta sums will also be converted in the same way (with `__type__="counter"` and `__temporality__="delta"`).

 This ensures StatsD counters can be ingested as Prometheus counters.
 [The StatsD receiver sets counters as non monotonic by default](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/statsdreceiver/README.md).
 Note there has been some debate on whether this should be the case or not ([issue 1](https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/1789), [issue 2](https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/14956)).

-Consequences include not being to convert delta counters in Prometheus into their cumulative counterparts (e.g. for any possible future querying extensions for deltas).
+Consequences include not being able to convert delta counters in Prometheus into their cumulative counterparts (e.g. for any possible future querying extensions for deltas).
 Also, as monoticity information is lost, if the metrics are later exported back into the OTEL format, all deltas will have to be assumed to be non-monotonic.

 ### Scraping